Workouts Feel Harder and Recovery Slows When You’re Not Eating Enough on GLP-1

 How Your Body Actually Gets Stronger

 It happens when your body repairs what was challenged and rebuilds it so it can handle that same effort, or a little more, more easily next time.
-That repair process is where progress comes from, and it depends on what your body actually has available to work with.
+That repair process is where progress comes from, and it depends on what your body has available to work with.

 When Eating Feels Almost Impossible

-For some women, eating enough on GLP-1 is not just “hard.”
+For some women, eating enough on GLP-1 is not just hard.
 It can feel almost impossible.

+If you’re at the point where food makes you feel sick, you get full after a few bites, or you have no desire to eat at all, this isn’t about making better choices or trying harder.
 It means your body isn’t taking in enough to support daily life, let alone anything extra like exercise.
 And when that’s the case, everything else starts to get affected, including your energy, recovery, sleep, and even things like your skin, hair, and nails, which may feel drier, thinner, or more brittle than usual.

 THE REMEDY METHOD BLOG POSTS